Tosaaaki/piphawk-ai/README.md

 Trade history is stored in `trades.db` (SQLite) at the repository root.
 This file is no longer tracked in Git.
 A pre-populated example is available in `backend/logs/` and is copied to `/app/trades.db` when running inside Docker.

+The table now includes an `ai_response` column which stores the full text returned by the AI when opening or closing a trade.

 If you need a clean database locally, either copy the example file:

 ```bash